-Makinde Reappoints Deposed Oba Adegbola As Eleruwa
+Makinde reappoints deposed Oba Adegbola as Eleruwa

 Following a thorough selection process by the Eruwa kingmakers, they convened and unanimously selected Prince Adebayo Adegbola from the Akalako Ruling House as the only candidate to occupy the vacant stool of the Eleruwa.

-Oyelade then noted that the emergence of Prince Adegbola would be the 11 kings and 40 Bbales that the Seyi Makinde administration has coronated since its inception in 2019.
+Oyelade noted that the emergence of Prince Adegbola would be the 11 kings and 40 bales that the Seyi Makinde administration has coronated since its inception in 2019.
 He said this is a record in the Yoruba traditional institution history.

-The commissioner then called on the people of Eruwa to welcome their new monarch and celebrate his ascension to the throne, for the development and progress of the Eruwa land.
+The commissioner called on the people of Eruwa to welcome their new monarch and celebrate his ascension to the throne for the development and progress of the Eruwa land.

 Seyi Makinde speaks on his successor

-Legit.ng earlier reported that Oyo State governor Seyi Makinde has disclosed that his successor would be known to the people by January 2026.
+Legit.ng earlier reported that Seyi Makinde's successor would be known to the people by January 2026.

-Governor Makinde made this known while speaking at the 11th Omituntun Ramadan lecture on Monday, March 3.
+The Oyo State governor stated this while speaking at the 11th Omituntun Ramadan lecture on March 3, 2025.

-The governor, while speaking on how his successor would be known to the people, urged the religious leaders in the state to pray for the success of his administration.
+Speaking on succession, Makinde urged religious leaders in the state to pray for his administration's success.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!